Guides

 Blade components vs HTML elements

-When dealing with plain HTML elements in Blade, you are free to use expressions like
+When dealing with plain HTML elements in Blade, you are free to use expressions like @if inside opening tags.

 However, those expressions are not supported inside the opening tag of a Blade or Flux component.